opentechinstitute/measure-app/README.md

 **NB:** The app can be loaded as a Chrome App (standalone) or Chrome extension (browser-embedded).

+The schools version of the extension comes with a pre-configured uploadURL.
+Please remember to change it in www/js/services/settingsService.js before building the extension, or it will use localhost and the default backend port.

 Only run this command if you want to build the extension version.
 Otherwise skip to [Running](#Running).

 ```bash